 Change is hard and you are really flying blind if you don’t know where your organization is at, what they value, or the impact (positive or negative) that process, hierarchy, or flexibility really has on people.

-With a Competing Values review you identify the culture people are working in, then identify any disconnect, by team or business unit, and create strategies that align to the culture or need to challenge the culture.
+With a Competing Values review you identify the culture people are working in, then identify any disconnect, by team or business unit, and create strategy that align to the culture or need to challenge the culture.

 Imagine a board of directors and the Founder (or CEO) take the Competing Values survey with the results plotted on the graph below: